 Ingredients

-- 4 tablespoon unsalted butter, cut into small pieces
+- ½ cup (8 Tablespoons) unsalted butter, cut into half-inch pieces

 Instructions

-- Preheat oven to 350°F. Line a 9" x 5" loaf pan with parchment paper and lightly spray with cooking spray.
-Set aside.
+- Preheat oven to 350°F. Line a 9-inch square pan with parchment paper and set aside for now.

-- Pour batter into prepared loaf pan and level the top with a spoon or spatula so it's of an even thickness throughout.
+- Pour the batter into the prepared pan and level the top with a spoon or spatula to an even thickness throughout.
+Top with crushed candy canes.

-- Bake for 20 minutes, and then remove from oven and scatter candy cane pieces over top.
-Return to the oven and bake for an additional 15 minutes or so, or until the top is crinkled and a tester inserted in the center comes out mostly clean with just a few crumbs attached.
+- Bake for 30-35 minutes, or until the top is set and crinkly and a tester inserted in the center comes out clean or mostly clean with just a few crumbs attached.

-- Let cool completely before lifting the brownies out of the loaf pan by the sides of the parchment paper and slicing.
+- Let the brownies cool completely before lifting them out of the pan by the sides of the parchment paper and slicing.
+Store in an air-tight container at room temperature for 3-4 days or freeze for 3-4 months.

 Nutrition